mum0n/model_size/docs/size_structured_model_snowcrab.md

 -->

 In other words, in this latter approach, we first estimate a Post-Stratified weight ($\omega_i$) associated with each individual observation ($i$) from an binomial Bernoulli process model.
 This $\omega_i$, can then be used to determine relative numbers of each size-stage_location-time group by aggregation *aposteriori*, with less bias.
 The $\omega_i$ are determined *aposteriori* and is distinct from the more commonly encountered *survey design-based sampling weight* which is determined *apriori* from stratum considerations (i.e., often known as statistical offsets, $O_i$).
 The latter are usually assumed to be known without error.
 In some well studied areas, if information is available, size selective gear effects and semi-static environmental effects can also be incorporated into the design weights.
-However, in common practice, most researchers ignore these sampling effects with the often encountered obfuscation: "the data are derived from a *standard* sample", and variability and bias associated with such factors are abstracted away in some random effect term via *LHFTB*.
+However, in common practice, most researchers ignore these sampling effects with the often encountered obfuscation: "the data are derived from a *standard* sample", and variability and bias associated with such factors are abstracted away in some random effect term via *LHTIR*.

 Here as we explore the use of an *aposterori* model-based post-stratification approach to derive a more precise and accurate estimate of size-structure, we need to estimate the parameters of an individual level probability model of presence or absence as a binomial Bernoulli process.
 In our case, this model accounts for space, time, size, sex, maturity, and any other covariates that may be informative and influential in determining an organism's presence or absence (depth, substrate composition, bottom temperatures, species assemblages).
 Each covariate effect may be discretized, smooth, nonlinear functions or random effects depending upon available computational resources and biological reasonable grounds for a functional form.
 A Generalized Linear binomial, "multilevel" regression model is specified as: